-- Improve the quality of secondary education or primary education
+- Improve the quality of secondary, primary and early childhood education

-- Increase the retention of pupils at both primary and secondary level, especially for girls and young women.
+- Increase the enrolment and retention of pupils at both primary and secondary level, especially girls and young women.

 In exceptional circumstances TWF will also consider providing support for other stages of education if applicants can demonstrate that these approaches are particularly effective.

 Examples of organisations which the Foundation has previously supported under our Education programme can be found here.

 TWF recognises that there are a large number of approaches that can be taken to meet these aims.
 Our priority is to fund programmes which can demonstrate that they meet these aims in a highly effective manner with long-term impact.
 You mustgive us evidence from previous projects which you have undertaken, or other relevant research, to indicate the effectiveness of your programme’s approach.
 Relevant evidence could include:

 - indicators of improved student or school performance